cwise89/react-detect-offline/README.md

 ### API

-`<Online>` - Component that renders its children only when  the browser is online.
+`<Online/>` - Component that renders its children only when  the browser is online.

-`<Offline>` - Component that renders its children only when the browser is not online.
+`<Offline/>` - Component that renders its children only when the browser is not online.

 **Note:** `Online` and `Offline` are mutually exclusive; if one is rendering, the other will not be.